joist-orm/joist-orm/docs/docs/goals/great-tests.md

 sidebar_position: 4
 ---

-Joist focuses not just on great production code & business logic, but also on great testing of that business logic, by facilitating tests that are:
+Joist focuses not just on great production code & business logic, but also on enabling great test coverage of your business logic, by facilitating tests that are:

 1. Isolated,
 2. Succinct, and